mithu2649/closy/README.md

 >Open Source Social Network created using php, MySQL, and JavaScript

-This WebApp is still in the intial stage.
+This WebApp is still in it's intial stage.